House building within South of the M4

 Where pre-application advice confirms that a legal agreement will be required the following information should be supplied with your planning application:

-your proposed heads of terms or a draft legal agreement;
+- Your proposed heads of terms or a draft legal agreement

-an undertaking to pay the Council's legal costs in connection with the preparation of a Section 106 agreement;
+- An undertaking to pay the Council's legal costs in connection with the preparation of a Section 106 agreement

 When an application is to be approved there will be a focus on completing the whole process within the required 13 week timescale.
 It will be expected that the legal agreement will be completed at the latest 2 days prior to the application expiry date.

-The Council expects Section 106 agreements to be completed promptly following the Committee resolution, with all contributions index linked and payments normally made prior to first occupation.
+We expect Section 106 agreements to be completed promptly following the Committee resolution, with all contributions index linked and payments normally made prior to first occupation.

 Where a Section 106 planning obligation is required, the decision date of the planning application is the date upon which the obligation is signed and the permission is then issued, not the date upon which the Committee authorisation is given.